 - Quotes for the work to be completed

-If Applicable
+- If Applicable

 - Supporting Lease Documentation

-- Water licence for proposed storage volume
+- Water license for the proposed storage volume

-- Water Management Plan and/or Irrigation system assessment and/or technical design
+- Plan, assessment and/or technical design

-- Assessment/approval/authorization from the Dam Safety Program staff
+- Assessment/Approval/authorization from the Dam Safety Program staff

-- Change approval to make changes in and about a stream
+- Change approval to make changes in and about a stream easement

 - Maps/Sketch/Photos